 2.1 What model/mathematical formula will your first available pools follow?

 First one will be like Uniswap v2.
-Uniswap v3 (concentrated LP) is probably the next if it proves itself well in Ethereum and we can translate it nicely into Cardano eUTxO model as it keeps all AMM´s good parts while being close to an order-book model in terms of capital efficiency.
+Uniswap v3 (concentrated LP) is probably the next if it proves itself well in Ethereum and we can translate it nicely into Cardano eUTxO model as it keeps all the good parts of AMMs while being close to an order-book model in terms of capital efficiency.
 Later on, we'll expand to other liquidity pools such as StableSwap pool or DMM pool and the trading interface will become like a pool aggregator that routes the trade through the most efficient pools.